Major Entity Identification: A Generalizable Alternative to Coreference Resolution: Introduction

 Coreference resolution (CR) is the task of finding text spans that refer to the same entity.
 CR is a fundamental language understanding task relevant to various downstream NLP applications, such as question-answering~\cite{dhingra-etal-2018-neural}, building knowledge graphs~\cite{koncel-kedziorski-etal-2019-text}, and summarization~\cite{sharma-etal-2019-entity}.
 Despite the importance of CR and the progress made by neural coreference models~\cite{dobrovolskii-2021-word, bohnet-etal-2023-coreference,zhang-etal-2023-seq2seq}, domain generalization remains an issue even with the best-performing supervised models~\cite{xia-van-durme-2021-moving, toshniwal-etal-2021-generalization}.

 The lack of domain generalization in CR models can largely be attributed to differences in annotation guidelines of popular CR benchmarks, specifically annotation guidelines about what constitutes a mention~\cite{porada2023investigating}.
 For example, OntoNotes~\cite{pradhan-etal-2013-towards} does not annotate singletons, confounding mention identity with being referential.
-Thus, models trained on OntoNotes generalize poorly.
-The importance of mention detection for CR generalization is further highlighted by~\citet{gandhi-etal-2023-annotating}, who show that solely annotating mentions is sufficient and more efficient for adapting pre-trained coreference models to new domains (in comparison to annotating coreference chains).
-Similarly, GPT-4 struggles with zero-/few-shot mention prediction, but given ground-truth mentions, its CR performance is competitive with the best-supervised models~\cite{le2023large}.
+Thus, models trained on OntoNotes generalize poorly~\cite{toshniwal-etal-2021-generalization}.
+The importance of mention detection for CR generalization is further highlighted by~\citet{gandhi-etal-2023-annotating}, showing that solely annotating mentions is sufficient and more efficient for adapting pre-trained CR models to new domains (in comparison to annotating coreference chains).
+Similarly, GPT-4 struggles with zero-/few-shot mention prediction, but with ground-truth mentions, its CR performance~\cite{le2023large} is competitive with that of supervised models~\cite{toshniwal-etal-2021-generalization}.

 Given these observations, we hypothesize that current CR models, including large language models, generalize well at \textit{mention clustering} but struggle to generalize on \textit{mention detection} due to idiosyncrasies of different domains/benchmarks.
-We put forth an alternative formulation of the CR task where the entities of interest are provided as additional input.
+We put forth an alternative referential task where the entities of interest are known and provided as additional input.
 Assuming entities to be part of the input offloads the required domain adaptation from training to inference.
-Specifically, we propose the task of Major Entity Identification (\taskname{}), where we assume the major entities of the narrative, defined as the most frequently occurring entities, to be provided as input along with the text (see \cref{fig:teaser}).
-We focus on major entities for the following reasons: (a)~Specifying major entities of a narrative is intuitively easier. (b)~A handful of major entities often dominate any discourse. \cref{tab:dataset} shows that in LitBank roughly 6\% of entities (490 of 7927) contribute to 60\% of the mentions (16985 of 29103).
+Specifically, we propose the task of Major Entity Identification (\taskname{}), where we assume the major entities of the narrative, to be provided as input along with the text (see \cref{fig:teaser}).
+We focus on major entities for the following reasons: (a)~Specifying major entities of a narrative is intuitively easier. (b)~A handful of major entities often dominate any discourse. \cref{tab:dataset} shows that in FantasyCoref roughly 16\% of entities (942 of 5829) contribute to 63\% of the mentions (35938 of 56968).